internetarchive/iaux/packages/lazy-loader-service/README.md

 # Lazy Loader Service

-An ES module to lazy load javascript
+An ES module to lazy load javascript.
+Based on the lazy loader from [Vaadin Router](https://github.com/vaadin/vaadin-router).

 ## Installation
 ```bash